andypern/perf-meetup/labs/basics.md

 	    showmount -e $NFS_SERVER_IP

-3. Mount the NFS server
+4. Mount the NFS server

+    first make a directory locally where you will mount to:

 	    mkdir /mnt/nfs
+    Then mount:

 	    mount -t nfs -o tcp,rw,vers=3 $NFS_SERVER_IP:/export /mnt/nfs

 	We'll save more indepth discussion of NFS mount opts for another session, as there are cases where you will want to experiment with things like rsize/wsize, readahead, and others.
 For now, we want to make sure we're using TCP as the transport (as oppoed to UDP), and NFSv3 (as opposed to the default in RHEL-7, which is now NFSv4).

-4. Verify mount
+5. Verify mount

 	    df -h | grep export
     output:

-	    10.100.142.3:/export  493G  1.1G  466G   1% /mnt/nfs
+	    10.100.142.x:/export  218G  1.3G  206G   1% /mnt/nfs
     or:

 	    mount | grep export

     output:

-	    10.100.142.3:/export on /mnt/nfs type nfs (rw,relatime,vers=3,rsize=1048576,wsize=1048576,namlen=255,hard,proto=tcp,timeo=600,retrans=2,sec=sys,mountaddr=10.100.142.3,mountvers=3,mountport=20048,mountproto=tcp,local_lock=none,addr=10.100.142.3)
+	    10.100.142.x:/export on /mnt/nfs type nfs (rw,relatime,vers=3,rsize=1048576,wsize=1048576,namlen=255,hard,proto=tcp,timeo=600,retrans=2,sec=sys,mountaddr=10.100.142.x,mountvers=3,mountport=20048,mountproto=tcp,local_lock=none,addr=10.100.142.x)

 	Note that the `mount` command will show you some additional options, including some that you did not specify.
 These represent defaults for your system/OS.
 Any time you are running tests or cataloging an environment, its important to make note of which mount options are in use for accurate and valid reproduction of results and issues.
 We'll cover some additional detail on NFS mount options in a future lab.

-5. Its nice to have NFS servers in your `/etc/fstab` so that you can remount them later without having to specify the full mount command.
+6. Its nice to have NFS servers in your `/etc/fstab` so that you can remount them later without having to specify the full mount command.
 To do this, just run the following command:

 		echo "$NFS_SERVER_IP:/export /mnt/nfs nfs rsize=32768,wsize=32768,proto=tcp,hard,rw,vers=3 0 0" >> /etc/fstab

-6. Verify that your addition took, and that it shows the proper IP via:
+7. Verify that your addition took, and that it shows the proper IP via:

 		tail -n 1 /etc/fstab
 	output:

-		10.100.142.3:/export /mnt/nfs nfs rsize=32768,wsize=32768,proto=tcp,hard,rw,vers=3 0 0
+		10.100.142.x:/export /mnt/nfs nfs rsize=32768,wsize=32768,proto=tcp,hard,rw,vers=3 0 0

-7. Unmount & remount the NFS server so that it uses your fstab additions via:
+8. Unmount & remount the NFS server so that it uses your fstab additions via:

         umount -lf /mnt/nfs && mount /mnt/nfs

-8. Verify:
+9. Verify:

         mount | grep export